Close

 Child Development and Education

-Child Development
+Child development

-The Birth to 5: Watch Me Thrive! podcast from the U.S. Department of Health and Human Services Office of Early Childhood Development provides information for parents about celebrating milestones, the importance of health screenings, how to identify delays and early concerns and how to provide developmental supports for children.
+The Birth to 5: Watch Me Thrive! podcast from the U.S. Department of Health and Human Services Office of Early Childhood Development provides information for parents about celebrating milestones, the importance of health screenings, how to identify delays and early concerns, and how to provide developmental supports for children.

 If military parents are concerned their child might have a developmental delay, the Exceptional Family Member Program works with other community and military agencies to make sure military parents have the early intervention services their infants and toddlers need.

-The Defense Department teamed with the Clearinghouse for Military Family Readiness at Penn State to create a parenting-education program, Thrive — a free, online parenting program that promotes positive parenting, stress management and healthy lifestyle practices.
+The Defense Department teamed with the Clearinghouse for Military Family Readiness at Penn State to create Thrive, a free, online parenting-education program that promotes positive parenting, stress management and healthy lifestyle practices.
 Thrive can help parents raise healthy, resilient children from birth to 18.
-Thrive has four interactive modules organized by age group:

 • Take Root: for children ages 0-3